Khrystyna Soloviy: 2024–present: Rosa Venturum III, copyright issue, and obscenity acquittal

 In 2024 Soloviy released two singles "Kamerton", "Kucheryky", and the third part Rosa Venturum III.

 On 11 January 2024, her song "Trymai" was translated into Russian with minor lyric adjustments for use in Tatyana Navka's ice dancing performance.
 Navka is the wife of Vladimir Putin's press secretary Dmitry Peskov.
 Soloviy appealed for help in identifying those responsible for the show, emphasizing it was "not about the theft of one song but about appropriating the cultural heritage of Ukrainians."

 On 26 July 2024 in Chornomorsk, Soloviy participated in the Vydelkafest festival, where she asked the audience about their feelings about the city's previous name.
 Chornomorsk was previously known as Illyichivsk, after Vladimir Ilyich Lenin.
 Soloviy then said the previous name was "complete bullshit."
 For this statement, she was charged with "petty hooliganism" and "obscene swearing in public places, insulting citizens and other similar actions that disturb public order, and peace of citizens."
 On 27 September 2024, a court found her not guilty of the crime of obscene swearing.

-On 19 December 2024, Solovyi and Volodymyr Dantes released a duet titled "Divchyno myla", which premiered in concert on December 4th.
+On 19 December 2024, Soloviy and Volodymyr Dantes released a duet titled "Divchyno myla", which premiered in concert on December 4th.
 It is a modern interpretation of the song "Pryletila lastivochka" by the Ukrainian band VIA Smerichka.
-On 28 April 2025, in collaboration with Palindrom Soloviy released "Kholodna Krov".
-The music video for it was filmed on the Hrybovytske solid waste landfill in Lviv Oblast with support of the "Zelene misto" Lviv Municipal Enterprise.
+On 28 April 2025, in collaboration with palindrom Soloviy released "Kholodna Krov".
+The music video for it was filmed on the Hrybovychi solid waste landfill in Lviv Oblast with support of the "Zelene misto" Lviv Municipal Enterprise.
 The filming was postponed several times due to weather.

+On 26 September 2025, Soloviy released "Halitsiia", which was inspired by reflections on her own identity and by the Ukrainian female pop lyric trends of the 1990s.
+The music video contains numerous references to Iryna Bilyk's music videos and photoshoots.
+On 19 December 2025 Soloviy together with Bilyk released a Ukrainian cover and music video for the song "Fransua".
+Bilyk reportedly gave Khrystyna complete freedom to interpret the song.
+The music video for it was filmed at the Kyiv restaurant "Vavylon".